balderdashy/sails-docs/upgrading/To1.0.md

 * **`beforeValidate` and `afterValidate` lifecycle callbacks no longer exist**.
 Use one of the [many other lifecycle callbacks](http://sailsjs.com/documentation/concepts/models-and-orm/lifecycle-callbacks) to tap into the query.
 * **`afterDestroy` lifecycle callback now receives a single record**.
 It has been normalized to work the same way as the `afterUpdate` callback and call the function once for each record that has been destroyed rather than once with all the destroyed records.
 * **Many resourceful pubsub methods have changed** (see the PubSub section below for the full list).
 If your app only uses the automatic RPS functionality provided by blueprints (and doesn&rsquo;t call RPS methods directly), no updates are required.
+* **The `.find()` model method no longer automatically coerces constraints that are provided for unrecognized attributes**.
+For example, if you execute `Purchase.find({ amount: '12' })`, e.g. via blueprints (http://localhost:1337/purchase?amount=12), and there is no such "amount" attribute, then even if the database contains a record with the numeric equivalent (`12`), it will not be matched.
+(This is only relevant when MongoDB and sails-disk.)
+If you are running into problems because of this, either define the attribute as a number or (if you're using blueprints) use an exlicit `where` clause instead (e.g. `http://localhost.com:1337/purchase?where={"amount":12}`).
 * **Custom blueprints and the associated blueprint route syntax have been removed**.
 This functionality can be replicated using custom actions, helpers and routes.
 See the "Replacing custom blueprints" section below for more info.
-* **Blueprint action routes no longer include `/:id?`** at the end -- that is, if you have a `UserController.js` with a `tickle` action, you will no longer get a `/user/tickle/:id?` route (instead, it will be just `/user/tickle`).
+* **Blueprint action shadow routes no longer include `/:id?`** at the end -- that is, if you have a `UserController.js` with a `tickle` action, you will no longer get a `/user/tickle/:id?` route (instead, it will be just `/user/tickle`).
 Apps relying on those routes should add them manually to their `config/routes.js` file.
 * **`sails.getBaseUrl`**, deprecated in v0.12.x, has been removed.
 See the [v0.12 docs for `getBaseUrl`](http://0.12.sailsjs.com/documentation/reference/application/sails-get-base-url) for more info and why it was removed and how you should replace it.
 * **`req.params.all()`**, deprecated in v0.12.x, has been removed.
 Use `req.allParams()` instead.
 * **`sails.config.dontFlattenConfig`**, deprecated in v0.12.x, has been removed.
 See the [original notes about `dontFlattenConfig`](http://sailsjs.com/documentation/upgrading/to-v-0-11#?config-files-in-subfolders) for details.